lightningnetwork/lnd/docs/remote-signing.md

 ## Required accounts

-In case you want to provide your own account `xpub`s and not export them from an `lnd` node, you can derive them yourself.
+In case you want to provide your own account `xpub`s and not export them from a `lnd` node, you can derive them yourself.
 The extended public keys don't have to come from the same master root key, but normally they would.
 The main requirement is that the `xpub`s are at derivation level 3 (`m/X'/Y'/Z'`).